PJayakrishnan/AlgoLib/README.md

 * [SortingAlgos](#sortingalgos)

 # How to compile the library
 You can clone this github repo to your local system using Visual Studio and open the `.sln` file there.
-Thus you will be able to compile and build `.lib` file.
+Thus you will be able to compile and build AlgoLib project to `.lib` file.

 # How to add AlgoLib library in your project using Visual Studio